fuadsaud/fuadsaud.github.io/resume/en.md

 ### Action Automação Ltda. ([www.cali.com.br](http://www.cali.com.br))
 #### Support Assistant and Software Developer
-Cali is small company developing softwares for automation and management of metrology and calibration labs.
+Cali is a small company developing softwares for automation and management of metrology and calibration labs.

 This was my first formal employment.
 I worked mainly finding and